Master's Work Experience (BIO)

 Content, Learning Outcome and Preconditions

 The Master's training is is part of the research phase in which the students work on a current topic in the field of biophysics.
+The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible areas of research are based on the main research areas of the Department of Physics and the special offer of the professors.
-Topics are e.g.molecular or cellular biophysics, theoretical biophysics, biomedical physics and many more.
+Topics are e.g.molecular or cellular biophysics, theoretical biophysics and many more.
 Both experimental and theoretical topics are possible, ranging from the physical basics to applied issues in manufacturing and measurement processes.

 The Master's training serves the learning of special subject-specific methods, which are necessary for the realisation of a Master's thesis in the field of biophysics.
 For experimental topics, these are usually specific preparation and measurement skills as well as methods for data evaluation.
 For theoretically oriented topics, students learn the necessary analytical and numerical methods that are necessary for research work in the corresponding focus area.